microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.Overview.document.md

 In this capacity, it serves as an alternative and compliment to standard [Streaming](./PositionPaper.FileAndStreaming.document.md) Observability.
-In fact, users of flight recorders.
+In fact, users of Flight Recorders.
 Typically report that their presence turns the frustrating act of debugging a live system into something a lot more fun and interactive, almost like a video game.